![]() |

 Disadvantages

 Sequence matching is the process in which the factory ships the customer sheets of veneer that reasonably match each other in terms of color and grain pattern.
 This option is great for large projects where consistency is critical to success.
+Some suppliers offer a "reasonable match" option for a small fee in which they will select two sheets of veneer that reasonably match each other in grain and color.

 Since there are many combinations of veneer, substrates, adhesives, finishes, and environmental conditions, we highly recommend testing a small piece of veneer with your application and finishing process before you begin the main veneer work.
 Be certain to check for bubbles before applying your finish.
 If bubbles are present, this may be the only time to address these issues.
 The best way to check for bubbles is to place a powerful light (such as a halogen work lamp) beside the veneered panel and no more than 15 degrees above it.
 Look for peaks and shadows across the panel.
 Most bubbles can be easily repaired.
-PSA and Contact cement: Place a piece of cotton or flannel cloth over the bubble and gently heat the bubble with a clothes iron.
-The heat will reactivate most contact cements.
+PSA and Contact Cement: Place a piece of cotton or flannel cloth over the bubble and gently heat the bubble with a clothes iron.
+The heat will often reactivate most contact cements.
 Keep the iron in motion to prevent overheating the veneer.
-Once the veneer is adequately heated, scrape the bubble again until the area cools down.
+Once the veneer is adequately heated, scrape the bubble again (in the direction of the grain) until the area cools down.
 Heat Lock: Within 24 hours of application Heat Lock can be reactivated.
 Place a piece of cotton or flannel cloth over the bubble and gently heat the bubble with a clothes iron.
 Keep the iron in motion to prevent overheating the veneer.
 Once the veneer is adequately heated, scrape the bubble with a veneer scraper or block of softwood until the area cools down.
 Cold Press Veneer Glue: When high quality cold press veneer glue is used with a vacuum press, bubbles are generally not a problem.
-In the event that a bubble does show, the ironing method described above will usually fix the issue.
+In the event that a bubble does show, the ironing method described above can sometimes fix the issue.

 I always use a paper backed veneer on the back side of my panels if the face side uses a paper backed veneer.
 Others say they never use a backer/balance veneer and haven't had any warping problems.
 I think this largely depends on several factors.

 The best option may be to use a water-based contact cement and back the panel with a cheap paper-backed veneer.
-This is what I do and I never have to worry about warping |
+This is what I do and I never have to worry about warping. |

 ![]() |